matthewfranglen/further-jvm-presentation/NOTES.markdown

 ### References

+These allow you to implement caches and take sophisticated actions for cleaning up reclaimable objects.
+The finalize method isn't reliable enough, as it can only be called once.

 https://docs.oracle.com/javase/8/docs/api/java/lang/ref/package-summary.html

  * An object is strongly reachable if it can be reached by some thread without traversing any reference objects.
 A newly-created object is strongly reachable by the thread that created it.